Former State Senator Don Perata Leading New Campaign Against Gov. Newsom's Recall

 “We’re mailing something out to them…,” he said.
 “Attached to that same mailer is a tear-off sheet with all the information…all they have to do is sign it, it’s paid postage, send it to the registrar and they’re off the ball — they’re off the petition.”

-While Perata hasn’t coordinated with anyone on the governor’s team, this marks another campaign calling on Californians to do a gubernatorial gut check.MORE NEWS: New Big Screen Action Attracts People To DOCO
+While Perata hasn’t coordinated with anyone on the governor’s team, this marks another campaign calling on Californians to do a gubernatorial gut check.MORE NEWS: Watch: Rescuers Save Injured Bald Eagle In Calaveras County

 Perata admits this campaign has a big hill to climb.
 County election officials have until April 29 to verify signatures for the recall, so Stop the Steal California doesn’t have much time.